-Women, people with disabilities, and some racial/ethnic groups—blacks, Hispanics, and American Indians—are underrepresented in challenging fields such as science and engineering.
+Women, people with disabilities, and some racial/ethnic groups are underrepresented in challenging fields such as science and engineering.
 They constitute smaller percentages of science and engineering degree recipients and of employed scientists and engineers than they do of the overall U.S. population.
 Additionally, scientists and engineers with disabilities are more likely than those without disabilities to be unemployed or out of the labor force.

 Real World Advice

 AccessSTEM and AccessComputing project staff, with funding from the National Science Foundation, are working toward increasing the success of students with disabilities in earning degrees and securing careers.
 In both projects, staff seek advice from individuals with disabilities who have "lived it" to better understand contributors to success.

 In an active e-mentoring community, individuals with disabilities and mentors shared advice about how individuals with disabilities can be successful in graduate coursework.
 Their disabilities include vision, hearing, mobility, learning, mental illness, attention, and other chronic health.
 Their experiences, perceptions, and advice can help others, including those with disabilities, transition to, succeed in, and graduate with advanced degrees.
 Advice related to transitioning to a graduate program are included in the companion publication Moving On: Transitioning to Graduate School at https://www.washington.edu/doit/moving-transitioning-graduate-school.

 Note that some of the comments shared below have been modified for clarity

 - Read about graduate school.
 I recommend the resources at the Chronicle of Higher Education and the books Getting What You Came For by Robert Peters and How to Write a Lot by Paul Silvia.